hozumi/hiccup-bridge/README.md

     % lein hicv 2html

-The functions which include hiccup vector are gathered and converted to html files under "hicv" directory.
+The functions which include hiccup vector are gathered from source files and converted to html files under "hicv" directory.

     % ls -l hicv
     -rw-r--r--  1 fatrow  staff   434 10 30 00:37 your.app.namespace.view1.html